-The IEC 61131-3 standard combined with new powerful Freescale chip architectures enables an entire controller to be delivered in an embedded device.
+The IEC 61131-3 standard, combined with new powerful Freescale chip architectures, enables an entire controller to be delivered in an embedded device.
 Control programs can run distributed and independently rather than concentrated in large controllers.
 No longer are thousands of lines of control programs required running in one controller for complex automation applications.
-This increases performance, improves reliability, and simplifies programs.
+This increases performance, improves reliability and simplifies programs.

 IEC 61131-3 provides multiple language support within a control program.
 The control program developer can select the language that is best suited to a particular task, greatly increasing their productivity.
-Plus with a standardized programming interface that is completely independent of the hardware platform, users can greatly reduce the cost of program maintenance and training across company wide automation applications.
+Plus, with a standardized programming interface that is completely independent of the hardware platform, users can greatly reduce the cost of program maintenance and training across companywide automation applications.

 IEC 61131-3 is hardware independent.
-The ability to transport automation solutions to other platforms is vastly improved over PLC applications offering users and System Integrators a level of reusability never before available.
+The ability to transport automation solutions to other platforms is vastly improved over PLC applications offering users and system integrators a level of reusability never before available.
 IEC 61131 increases the efficiency and speed of implementing new automation solutions by using readily available control components developed on other projects and by outside developers.

 IEC 61131-3 is the international standard for programmable controller programming languages.
 As such, it specifies the syntax, semantics and display for the following suite of PLC programming languages:

-IEC 61131-3 is the third component (Part 3) of IEC 61131 family that consists of
+IEC 61131-3 is the third component (Part 3) of the IEC 61131 family that consists of these five parts.